htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     ``Cmd``, when ``Cmd`` is a relative path name and ``TransferExecutable`` is ``False``.
 The default value is ``False``.
-    This attribute is primarily of interest for users of ``USER_JOB_WRAPPER`` for the purpose of allowing an executable’s location to be resolved by the user’s path in the job wrapper.
+    This attribute is primarily of interest for users of ``USER_JOB_WRAPPER`` for the purpose of allowing an executable's location to be resolved by the user's path in the job wrapper.
     :index:`ProcId<single: ProcId; ClassAd job attribute>`
     :index:`job ClassAd attribute<single: job ClassAd attribute; ProcId>` :index:`definition for a submitted job<single: definition for a submitted job; process>`